Service User Research Ambassadors

 If you are a Research Champion – you are our partners in promoting the benefits and importance of research with clinicians.
 I want to support the growth of the research champion network and represent the service user voice as a motivator for your work.
 Let me know how I can help!

-Established by our Lived Experience Research Ambassadors, who have worked in collaboration with the Recovery College to ensure that research at the Trust and the IoPPN, King's College London, is being discussed with service users, staff, and all at Trust.
+The Research Club is a collaboration between the SLaM recovery college and Lived Experience Research Ambassadors.
+It was developed to ensure that research at the Trust and the IoPPN, King's College London is discussed with service users, staff, and all at Trust.
 We aim to ensure that our research is accessible to our service users.

 The sessions involve researchers talking about their findings and how the research has shed light on how improve their current work and treatments as clinicians.
 A participant of the study often attends and explains what it was like to take part in the research study.